mkdoc/mkcli/README.md

 The JSON program descriptor can then be used by the program implementation to parse and validate arguments.

-The markdown program definitions can be converted to man pages and help files.
+The markdown program definitions can be converted to man pages, help files and shell completion scripts.

 Encourages a document first approach to writing command line interfaces.